vicmaburrito/online-class-frontend/README.md

 - [FRONT-END-REACT-APP](https://github.com/vicmaburrito/online-class-frontend)

->  This is a project that create a reservation to a class in a school.
+>  This is a project that create a reservation to a class in a school,

 ## 🛠 Built With <a name="built-with"></a>